Book Your Transit

 Transit & Short Term Visitor Licences

 All powered craft using the Scottish canals require a licence, and we have a variety of short-term and transit licences available to suit your requirements.
-Licences are available to purchase at the Sea Locks or Canal Offices.
-Download the Transit & Short Term Visitor Licences for Leisure Craft to find out more.
+Price information is available here.

 Locks & Bridges

 The Crinan Canal is 9 miles (14.5km) in length with 15 locks (3 automated) and 7 bridges.
-Sea locks and main road bridges are operated for your convenience by trained staff.
+Sea locks, Lock 14 and bridges are operated for your convenience by trained staff.
 Inland locks are self operated which involves pushing lock gates and winding sluices.

 - LOA 26.82m (88ft).
 Length overall including fenders, bowsprits, davits, tenders, rudders and any other extension fore and/or aft of the boat.
 This can be reduced by retracting bowsprits.

-- Draught 2.89m (9ft 6in).
+- Draught 2.5m (8ft 2in).
 Boat depth below the waterline.
 Remember to adjust your draught for freshwater by adding 0.1m per metre of your draught.
-We advise owners with vessels deeper than 2.2m draught to contact the Canal Office. *Please also see note below regarding sharing locks and water conservation
+We advise owners with vessels deeper than 2.2m draught to contact the Canal Office at least 2 days before arrival.

 - Beam 6.09m (20ft).
 Width of the boat including fenders.